EbookFoundation/thoth-wiki/Thoth_Publications.md

 The price of the publication in the selected currency.

+# Generating a publication URL

-# I have the publication file to enter into Thoth but no publication URL.
-How can I generate a publication URL?
+### _FAQ: I have the publication file to enter into Thoth but no publication URL.
+How can I generate a publication URL?_

 Thoth does not host book or chapter files.
 If you do not have a publication URL yet upon entering metadata into Thoth you can freely generate one via one of the following two options.
 Once your metadata and book/chapter is live on a third-party hosting platform additional publication URLs can be added within Thoth.